kurogedelic/avonlea/README.md

 > as if the water were past all modes and tenses of emotion
 > and had settled down to a tranquillity unbroken by fickle dreams."

-Avonlea creates a peaceful ambient visual scene showing stars, distant trees, hills, and reeds swaying by the lake shore.

-**Note**: This version is currently visual-only.
-Sound engine implementation is under development.
+**Current Status**: This version is visual-only.
+The sound engine is being developed separately and will be integrated in a future update.

 ---

+### Features

+- **Atmospheric Lake Scene**:
+  - Twinkling stars in the night sky with occasional shooting stars
+  - Distant trees on hillsides silhouetted against the night sky
+  - Lake surface with moonlight reflections
+  - Reeds swaying gently at the water's edge

+- **Realistic Moon Display**:
+  - Accurate moon phase based on real date and time
+  - Proper positioning in the sky with altitude and azimuth
+  - Visual effects like brightness that change with moon phase

+- **Weather Effects**:
+  - Wind speed parameter affecting reed movement and water ripples
+  - Visual animations that respond to environmental changes

+---

 ### Controls

-#### Visual
+#### Visual Control
 - **E1** — Wind Speed: controls animation speed of reeds and water ripples

-#### Visual & Interaction
+#### Interaction
-- **K2** — Toggle moon info display and print debug info
+- **K2** — Toggle moon information display and debug info
-- **K3** — Update to current time
+- **K3** — Update to current system time

----

-### Features
-- Dynamic visual scene with animated elements:
-  - Twinkling stars in the night sky
-  - Occasional shooting stars
-  - Distant trees on hillsides
-  - Lake surface with glints reflecting moonlight
-  - Reeds swaying in the breeze
-- Realistic moon display with correct phase based on real-time date
-- Wind speed parameter affecting visual animation

-#### Planned Audio Features
-- Ambient sound engine with moon phase and wind speed integration
-  - Shimmer brightness/frequency responsive to moon phase (brighter at full moon)
-  - Wind sounds responding to wind speed parameter
-  - Spatial reverb and textural variations

 ---